-It is commonly assumed that French law enforcement authorities are less restrained than their American counterparts in the gathering and use of criminal evidence.
-This assumption may be explained by the differences in the ways the French and U.S. systems frame protections during the investigative process.
+It is commonly assumed that French law enforcement authorities are less restrained than their American counterparts in the gathering and use of criminal evidence.7 This assumption may be explained by the differences in the ways the French and U.S. systems frame protections during the investigative process.
 In the French criminal system, most evidence considered in an investigation is available to be used in the criminal prosecution.
 The protections are inherent in the process because the trial judge makes an independent reviews of evidence.
-The U.S. system reviews evidence to ensure rights are protected at the prosecution phase, with the possibility that evidence used in the investigation will not be allowed in the prosecution.
-The French criminal system adopts an organic protection (i.e. protection intended to be provided through an organ, represented here by the
+The U.S. system reviews evidence to ensure rights are protected at the prosecution phase, with the possibility that evidence used in the investigation will not be allowed in the protection.
+The French criminal system adopts an organic protection (i.e. protection intended to be provided through an organ, represented here by the magistrature-thus, the constraint is the person who has to ask for the evidence), while the U.S. adopts protections that restrict the use of evidence in the prosecution of a criminal case.8